Skip to content

 // Guest can view their saved payment methods

-const methodsResponse = await fetch(
+const methodsResponse = await fetch('/bridge-payment/payment-methods', {

 const { data: paymentMethods } = await methodsResponse.json();